 The only way to completely eliminate hunting behaviour in cats is to keep them indoors.
 However, there are ways which may help reduce your cat’s chances of hunting.

-- If your cats are allowed to roam, try to discourage native wildlife by covering compost bins and not feeding birds.
+If your cats are allowed outside, discourage native wildlife by covering compost bins and not feeding birds.